Powered by MOMENTUM MEDIA

 Should the FAAA support the new class of adviser?

-The association’s CEO says the membership is split on whether it should include the new class of adviser, particularly given the exact nature is still up in the air.
+The association’s CEO has said the membership is split on whether it should include the new class of advisers, particularly given the exact nature is still up in the air.

 Speaking on a Financial Advice Association Australia (FAAA) webinar last week, chief executive Sarah Abood said there is no consensus on whether the FAAA should support any new class of adviser that would be introduced through the second tranche of the government’s Delivering Better Financial Outcomes (DBFO) reforms.